 He hopes to study in Italy one day.
 “I know wherever I go, I’ll be cooking food and talking to people,” Mills said.

 The 418 restaurant is open for dinner from 5:30 to 7 p.m.
 Tuesday through Friday until February 24 and reopening from March 21 until April 21.
+The restaurant will be closed during the summer and will reopen in the fall.
 Reservations are highly recommended and can be made by calling 269.548.3200.

 The winter dinner menu includes appetizers of kale salad with sweet potato, apple, walnut and cider dressing; warm white cheddar dip with pickled vegetables and chips; and stuffed sweet peppers with parmesan, cauliflower and arugula.
 Entree choices include crispy chicken with coleslaw, smoky beans and greens; braised Carlson Farms beef stew with root vegetables and mashed potato; fish en papillote with wild rice, leek, carrot, herbs and lemon butter; and roasted squash ravioli with sage butter and toasted almond.
 The dessert selections are dark chocolate cake with chocolate cream and sangria sauce; and vanilla ice cream with pear compote and brown sugar crumble.

 The Havirmill Café offers ready-made items and a small menu of made-to-order foods and is open Tuesday through Friday from 11:30 a.m. to 1 p.m. through February 24.

 For menu and scheduling updates, look for KV Culinary on Facebook at www.facebook.com/KVculinarydining/.